anthonyceponis/british-informatics-olympiad-solutions/README.md

 For some questions there may be a test.txt file which I made to quickly compare my solutions against the mark scheme via automated testing.
 There may also be template files which I use to quickly setup boilerplate code and some VSCode config files.
+I may sometimes add reusable algorithms to the algorithms.py file at the root of the project, but this is by no means a complete library.

 I have also added explanations of how my solutions work at the top of each file, including later parts of questions like parts b,c,d,... etc.